wultra/powerauth-mobile-sdk/docs/Migration-from-1.9-to-2.0.md

-# Migration from 1.9.x to 1.10.x
+# Migration from 1.9.x to 2.0.x

-PowerAuth Mobile SDK in version `1.10.0` provides the following improvements:
+PowerAuth Mobile SDK in version `2.0.0` provides the following improvements:

-- PowerAuth mobile SDK no longer supports activation by the recovery code.
+- PowerAuth protocol version 4.0 introduces major cryptographic upgrades to strengthen long-term security and add post-quantum protection.
+Signature and key agreement mechanisms now use larger elliptic curves (P-384) and optionally operate in hybrid mode with quantum-resistant ML-DSA and ML-KEM algorithms.
+The end-to-end encryption scheme transitions from ECIES with AES-128/CBC and HMAC-SHA-256 to an AEAD design using AES-256/CTR with KMAC-256, providing stronger integrity and confidentiality guarantees.
+Overall, version 4.0 modernizes the protocol to align with emerging cryptographic standards and resist future quantum attacks.
+- Existing activations can be upgraded to the new PowerAuth protocol version 4.0 using the authenticated protocol upgrade procedure.
+- You can select a level of security that suits your business needs.
+See the `PowerAuthConfiguration` documentation for more details.
+- PowerAuth Mobile SDK can optionally operate in a mode fully compatible with legacy PowerAuth protocol version 3.3.
-- New `PowerAuthBiometricConfiguration` class that simplifies biometric configuration of `PowerAuthSDK` class.
+- A new `PowerAuthBiometricConfiguration` class simplifies biometric configuration of the `PowerAuthSDK` class.
+- A new `PowerAuthVaultEncryptionKey` class provides better flexibility for Secure Vault operations.
-- PowerAuth mobile SDK now ensures sensitive keys are not retained in memory.
+- PowerAuth Mobile SDK now ensures sensitive keys are not retained in memory.
+- Activation using a recovery code is no longer supported.
+- External encryption key feature is discontinued and will be removed in the next SDK release.

 ### Compatibility with PowerAuth Server

-- This release is fully compatible with PowerAuth Server version `1.9.0` and newer.
+- This release is fully compatible with PowerAuth Server version `2.0.0` and later.
+- If you configure `PowerAuthSDK` to operate with the legacy PowerAuth protocol 3.3, it requires PowerAuth Server version `1.9.0` or later.

 ## Android